5.4.1.1 - Human Trafficking: Enslaved Thai Garment Workers of El Monte

 Vocabulary1

-1All definitions are adopted from the Oxford English Dictionary unless stated otherwise.
+1All definitions are adapted from the Oxford English Dictionary unless stated otherwise.

-1. Why might someone move from their home country to go live somewhere new, where they may not have ever been before or know anyone else there?
+1. Why might someone move from their home country to live somewhere new?

-2. Do you think you would ever move to a new country to start a new life there?
+3. Would you move to a new country to start a new life?
 What do you think would motivate you to do that (or not do that)?

-2. Select a couple students to share their answer for each question with the class.
-For Question #3, please be sure to highlight learning a new language, documentation to live and work in the country, finding a job/school, finding housing, cost of moving, and leaving behind family, friends, possessions as things to consider if they are not mentioned by students in their answers.
+2. Select a couple students to share their answers for each question with the class.
+Highlight the challenges of learning a new language, obtaining documentation to live and work in the country, finding a job/school, finding housing, covering the cost of moving, leaving behind family, friends, possessions, etc.

-1. Instruct students to complete the reading, underlining anything that stands out to them.
+1. Encourage students to underline anything that stands out to them and to write questions in the margins.

-4. Conduct a classroom discussion on the following questions:
+4. Facilitate a discussion by asking the following questions:

 1. What is the difference between a push factor and a pull factor?